-From here you can do some actions to cure the machine from viruses.
+From here you can do some actions to cure the machine of viruses.
 You can do some action, investigate and review the activity.
-To go too depth in the details, I will save this for a new blog post later.
+To go to depth in the details, I will save this for a new blog post later.
 It’s too much for this blog post right now.

 To see more information about the device health state in the All devices view, you can add a column.